lauraz-15/mindful-life/README.md

 The colour pallete is chosen to work with the midfulness theme - neutural and calm, to ensure that design works with the main subject of the website.
 The colours work together and repeat across the site to ensure consistency and continuity.

 The site also has white space around the content that also works well to present the idea of mindfullness.
-The site is designed to be as simple as possible to ensure user to navigatate easily and intuvitavley.
+The site is designed to be as simple as possible to ensure user to navigatate easily and intuitively.

 ## Existing Features